NijelB/FlexibleTaikoController/README.md

 # List of changes:

 ## Pros:
+- WAY easier to add custom code / features, if you'd like to use this on a micro controller that you cant use LuiCats' code on it is going to be trivial to add support for it in this script
 - Reduced line count
 - Increased readability with explanations for almost every variable
 - Easily changable output, E.G adding XInput, Joystick, etc... requires very little modification